gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 ### Calling out your Role
 Another common practice that helps maintain flow is when everybody calls out their role when the rotation starts.
-It's practical to also have the person that will be participating in the following rotation to call that out as being next.
+It's practical to also have the person that will be participating in the following rotation to call that out as being "next".
 This avoids misunderstandings and it makes sure that the "next" person is increasing their attention towards being able and continue the given work.

-An example would be:
+An example would be:<br>
-Alice: "I'm Alice, and I'm talking!"
+Alice: "I'm Alice, and I'm talking!"<br>
-Peter: "I'm Peter, and I'm typing!"
+Peter: "I'm Peter, and I'm typing!"<br>
-Sarah: "I'm Sarah, and I'm next!"
+Sarah: "I'm Sarah, and I'm next!"<br>

 ## Find out what Works for Your Mob